johnlarkin1/johnlarkin1.github.io/_posts/2016-10-07-setting-up-blog.md

 - `**text**` or `__text__` - __bold__
 - links can be done in multiple ways. you can have a bunch of links at the end of a post so that it's kind of like a bibliography!
 Otherwise, the syntax is just `[this is going to be hyperlinked](some-url-for-hyperlinking)`
 - images are similar just preface the hard brackets with an exclamation point
+- You can STILL cover markdown with HTML.
+For example, if I want to change the font of certain text, I could do:

+`<span style="color: #111111; font-family: Consolas; font-size: 2em;">woo!</span>`

+which would give:

+<span style="color: #FF69B4; font-family: Consolas;">woo!</span>

+So that's a pretty nice thing to keep in the back of your mind for blog posts.

 Installing Latex
 ================